 Having the flexibility of a home euthanasia has allowed Dr. Goldie to perform the procedure in a variety of environments, for example, outdoors in the backyard, under a favorite tree, in a favorite spot on the couch or an owner's bed, in front of the family room fireplace, or downstairs in a cool basement.

 Being prepared.
 More and more educated pet owners are realizing that long waits in crowded clinics while being surrounded by misbehaving pets tends to add to their own pet's nervousness ... while not exactly offering the preferred environment in which to say final goodbyes.

 I suggest not waiting for an emergency before you take the time to contact and familiarize yourself with a good mobile vet practice.
 Find a reliable local mobile service and keep their phone number available, just as you would a local hospital or ambulance service.
 In the event of an emergency, the less time a pet has to suffer, the better.

 Take the time to perform your due diligence on the veterinarian, comparing pricing, while checking references.
 You will not have time to do this in the event of an emergency.
 And remember, strictly mobile services do not have the overhead most large clinics with a secondary business in mobile services have to consider in their pricing.

 Finding closure.
-Making the choice to put your dog or cat to sleep will never be an easy decision for any loving pet owner.
+Making the choice to put your cat, dog, or rabbit to sleep will never be an easy decision for any loving pet owner.
 Whether you choose a home euthanasia or clinic euthanasia, the ultimate goal is to offer your pet the most humane and stress-free option, while knowing you made the best possible decision on its behalf.
 Your pet deserves it!

 About the author.
 Brent O'Connor is an independent freelance writer, business consultant and entrepreneur with a strong commitment to social and environmental change.
 He helps convey the "message" while influencing progress through a number of online portals, printed publications and videos.